DominikN/docs_new/docs/tutorials/ros-tutorials/5-running-ros-on-multiple-machines.md

    X.X.X.X     computer-master
    X.X.X.X     robot
    ```
-One benefit of using husarnet is that it manages hostnames so you don't have to worry about it.
+One benefit of using Husarnet is that it manages hostnames so you don't have to worry about it.

 TIP!
 If you do changes in .bashrc file always source it with `. ~/.bashrc` or reopen terminal